Need a Ride

 and intricately elaborate. !

-When there is a theatrical release, guests on Magic get to see it
+When there is a theatrical release, guests on Magic get to see

-There are the game shows, Mickeymania and Who Wants to Be a Mouseketeer
+There are the game shows, Mickeymania and Who Wants to Be a

-tournaments, golf chipping and putting contests, pool games during
+shuffleboard tournaments, golf chipping and putting contests,

-Mickey 200 in which you create a race car out of vegetables.
+personal favorite, the Mickey 200 in which you create a race

-Early in the evening, between dinner times, there is a short version
+Early in the evening, between dinner times, there is a short

-That showroom, Rockin' Bar D, is used afterwards
+to everyone.
+That showroom, Rockin' Bar D,

-for dance parties.
+is used afterwards for dance parties.

 There are three adult daytime programs on Magic: The